junxit/us-congress-bills-114/metadata.md

 - 2016-04-07 — Introduced in Senate
 - 2016-04-07 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1813-1814)
+- 2016-05-25 — Amendment SA 4230 agreed to in Senate by Unanimous Consent.
+- 2016-05-25 — Amendment SA 4230 proposed by Senator Rounds for Senator Schatz. (consideration: CR S3228; text: CR S3228) To amend the preamble.
+- 2016-05-25 — Measure laid before Senate by unanimous consent. (consideration: CR S3228)
+- 2016-05-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text as modified: CR S3228)
+- 2016-05-25 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text as modified: CR S3228)
+- 2016-05-25 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3228)
+- 2016-05-25 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3228)
+- 2016-05-25 — Senate amendment agreed to: Amendment SA 4230 agreed to in Senate by Unanimous Consent.
+- 2016-05-25 — Senate amendment proposed (on the floor): Amendment SA 4230 proposed by Senator Rounds for Senator Schatz.(consideration: CR S3228; text: CR S3228)
+- 2016-05-25 — Senate amendment submitted